italicize/italicize.github.io/make_waffles.md

    1. After five minutes, turn the burner knob to off.
 2. Separate 3 eggs.
    1. Tap the side of an egg against the inside of the small mixing bowl until the eggshell cracks.
-   1. Pull apart the ends of the eggshell and pour the egg white and egg yolk into the small mixing bowl. c) Place the eggshell in the compost bin.
+   1. Pull apart the ends of the eggshell and pour the egg white and egg yolk into the small mixing bowl.
+   1. Place the eggshell in the compost bin.
    1. Move the egg yolk to the large mixing bowl using your fingers or a plastic spoon with holes.
 3. Measure 1 cup, &frac12; cup, and &frac14; cup of milk.
    1. Open the carton of milk.
    1. Pour milk from the carton into each measuring cup.
-   1. Pour milk from the measuring cups into the large mixing bowl with the egg yolks. d) Close the carton of milk.
+   1. Pour milk from the measuring cups into the large mixing bowl with the egg yolks.
+   1. Close the carton of milk.
    1. Place the carton of milk in the refrigerator, bottom shelf.
    1. Place the measuring cups in the sink.
 4. Mix the butter, egg yolks, and milk.